dataesr/teds/doc_network/teds.md

 ![French authors in IPBES publications](./images/teds_ipbes_authors.png) _French authors contributing to IPBES publications._

 French researchers are also highly involved, with some contributing to both IPCC and IPBES reports.
-Philippe Ciais is particularly active and cited in both reports.
+For example, Philippe Ciais is particularly active and cited in both reports.

 ## 3.2 Models performances